madprops/airc/README.md

 Each `json` file inside `/configs` is a bot.

-Bots have to be started or stopped manually by you.
+Bots have to be started and stopped manually by you.

 Each bot is started individually with their own process.